nilswende/nlp-toolbox/README.md

 --add-opens=java.base/java.lang=ALL-UNNAMED
 ```

-to the VM options of your run configuration.
+to the VM options of your run configuration to be able to use Neo4j.